simionrobert/cloud-signature-consortium/README.md

 [![Dependency Status](https://david-dm.org/simionrobert/CSC-Framework/status.svg?path=src/rssp)](https://david-dm.org/simionrobert/CSC-Framework?path=src/rssp)

-A CSC RSSP, cloud signature consortium remote service signature provider, made in NodeJS, using SoftHSMv2 as HSM.
+A CSC RSSP, cloud signature consortium remote service signature provider, made in Node.js, using SoftHSMv2 as HSM.

 This is a work in progress.
+Do not use it yet!

 ## Getting started